Coronavirus: Wellbeing resources for doctors

 - – local helplines are available to support healthcare staff across Northern Ireland.

-- – the hub contains a directory of services for NHS Staff in Scotland.
+- – the hub contains a directory of services for all health and social care staff in Scotland.
 This can also be broken down by region, so that staff can find support in their area.

 - – a free counselling service for all doctors in Wales.